-Direct-to-consumer personal genomic testing is a growing trend, and Scott Crawford and the team at SoundRocket helped with data collection for an important research study and article.
+Direct-to-consumer personal genomic testing is a growing trend, and data collection partner SoundRocket (Scott Crawford and the team) helped complete an important research study and article.

 This SoundRocket collaboration with researchers from Universities around the United States and Canada was the first to look at the human impacts of personal genetic testing services and they did it by partnering directly with genomic testing companies.